 The Department provides input on fuel quality issues and manages the environmental criteria for the fuel tax credit for heavy diesel vehicle operators.

 The Department also hosts and manages the Green Vehicle Guide website.

 Ministerial Forum on Vehicle Emissions

-On 31 October 2015, the Australian Government announced a whole of government review of vehicle emissions through the establishment of a Ministerial Forum chaired by the Minister for Major Projects, Territories and Local Government, the Hon Paul Fletcher MP.
+On 31 October 2015, the Australian Government announced a whole of government review of vehicle emissions through the establishment of a Ministerial Forum chaired by the Minister for Urban Infrastructure, the Hon Paul Fletcher MP.

-The Ministerial Forum will be supported by an interdepartmental working group which will examine issues including implementation of Euro 6, fuel quality standards, fuel efficiency measures (CO2) for light vehicles, as well as emission testing arrangements.
+The Ministerial Forum is supported by an interdepartmental working group which is examining issues to reduced vehicle emissions, including the implementation of Euro 6 noxious emissions standards, fuel quality standards, fuel efficiency measures (CO2) for light vehicles, and emission testing arrangements.